 There is no significant financing component in these transactions.
-There may be, however, consideration payable to the customer in the form of a pool operator fee; this fee, if any, is deducted from the bitcoin the Company receives and is recorded as contra-revenue, as it does not represent a payment for a distinct good or service.
+Consideration payable to the customer in the form of a pool operator fee is deducted from the bitcoin the Company receives and is recorded as contra-revenue, as it does not represent a payment for a distinct good or service.